 Mr Millat BSc (Hons) University of Bristol, Biochemistry, MA University of Cumbria .
 He is Housemaster in School House and teaches both Biology and Mathematics at LRGS.

 Mrs Whittle studied Mathematics and Physics at Lycée Hoche in Versailles and graduated from an École d'ingénieur in Grenoble, France.
 She worked as an IT consultant in Paris before moving to England and completing her PGCE in Canterbury in 2001.
 As well as teaching Mathematics, she has also taught French and Physics.
 She loves the mountains and is a keen skier.

 Mr Viney is an old boy of the school who studied Mathematics with Computer Science at the University of Bristol and did his PGCE at St Martin's College, Lancaster.
-He is Assistant Housemaster in School House and coaches athletics and the U16 rugby team, as well as being the A-level Exam Officer.
+He is Housemaster in Storey House and coaches athletics and the U16 rugby team, as well as being the A-level Exam Officer.

 Mathematics - 11+